Oil money is flooding Guyana. Who will benefit? | Economy

 “When everyone is on one side, it sends a message — and that’s that the fund will be politicized,” said Vincent Adams, a former environmental regulator whose opposition nomination to the board was rejected by the government.

-In addition to the National Assembly halls, Afro-Guyanese communities took to the streets a few times to complain about the government for an allegedly unfair distribution of resources.
+In addition to the halls of the National Assembly, Afro-Guyanese communities took to the streets a few times to complain about the government’s allegedly unfair distribution of resources.

 In an interview, opposition leader Norton argued that the government’s generous use of cash donations, often run by local bureaucrats, promotes corruption and political favoritism.